ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Hoisting Explained: What Actually Happens Under the Hood - <a href="https://codebyumar.medium.com/javascript-hoisting-explained-what-actually-happens-under-the-hood-7db588213f93?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeByUmar`**

+<blockquote>Hoisting is one of the most misunderstood concepts in JavaScript.
+Continue reading on Medium »</blockquote>

+<h3>2. var, let, and const Explained: The Real Differences That Matter - <a href="https://codebyumar.medium.com/var-let-and-const-explained-the-real-differences-that-matter-1421f9953173?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeByUmar`**

+<blockquote>Understanding JavaScript variable declarations is crucial for writing bug-free, maintainable code.
+This guide breaks down the key…
+Continue reading on Medium »</blockquote>

+<h3>3.
+INTERNSHIP ALERT — Java Developer Internship Opportunity! - <a href="https://medium.com/@gokulemexo/internship-alert-java-developer-internship-opportunity-ae922a0f7d2a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `eMexo Technologies`**

+<blockquote>Ready to start your IT career or make a strong comeback after a career break? 💡
+eMexo Technologies presents an Industry-Oriented Java… Continue reading on Medium »</blockquote>

+<h3>4.
 Mastering Javascript One-liners: Essential Techniques For Senior Developers - <a href="https://medium.com/@sp.techwriter/mastering-javascript-one-liners-essential-techniques-for-senior-developers-4d81e417b422?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Saravanan Palanisamy`**

 <blockquote>JavaScript, known for its versatility and ubiquity, is a language where efficiency and readability can often go hand-in-hand.
 One-liners…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 The No-BS Guide to Learning to Code in 2026: From Confusion to Career - <a href="https://medium.com/@nanakwabenaaboraah/the-no-bs-guide-to-learning-to-code-in-2026-from-confusion-to-career-3790625e5976?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nana Aboraah`**

 <blockquote>If you’re overwhelmed by contradictory advice, paralyzed by choice, and wondering whether you should learn Python, JavaScript, or…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 Only 2% of Developers Know These 7 JavaScript String Methods - <a href="https://medium.com/@arnoldgunter/only-2-of-developers-know-these-7-javascript-string-methods-708f3768f77b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Arnold Gunter`**

 <blockquote>And why they are not just nice-to-know
-Continue reading on Medium »</blockquote>

-<h3>4.
-JavaScript’in O Meşhur “Korkulu Rüyası”: this ve Sürekli Değişen Havası - <a href="https://medium.com/@serhatzunluoglu/javascript-this-nedir-ve-kullanimi-nasildir-6e54b5fb71b6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Serhat İsmail Zunluoğlu`**

-<blockquote>JavaScript öğrenirken çoğumuzun kafasını karıştıran ilk konulardan biri this olur.
-“Bu burada neyi gösteriyor?” sorusu çok tanıdıktır.
 Continue reading on Medium »</blockquote>

 <br/>